Toy Hazards to Watch Out for on Christmas Morning

 Parents, please check all of your childrens’ toys carefully and consult government toy recalls for complete, up-to-date information on recalled products and dangerous toys.

 Few things are more frightening than seeing a child get hurt by a toy.
 If you or a loved one has become injured by using a product that was recalled or otherwise, please contact experienced San Diego liability lawyer Steven A. Elia.
-The Law Offices of Steven A. Elia will help you understand your rights and options and will fight to hold negligent parties accountable for their actions.
+The Elia Law Firm, APC will help you understand your rights and options and will fight to hold negligent parties accountable for their actions.

 - Who Is at Fault in a Motorcycle Lane Splitting Accident in California? - February 28, 2016